Property Division In Florida

 I am lawyer Julie Glocker Pierce.
 For more than 35 years, I have been using my experience to help people secure the outcomes they deserve to their divorces.
 This includes helping them leave the marriage with a fair share of what they helped to build in terms of property and assets.

 I have been board-certified in marital and family law by The Florida Bar since 1995.
-I am currently the only practicing board-certified marital and family law attorney located in Brevard County.
 My experience can help you secure the division of property you should have.

 The division of retirement accounts must be properly handled to avoid negative tax ramifications.
 A fair division of retirement accounts can be a complicated matter.
 The marital portion of a retirement account is the portion contributed from the date of marriage to the date the petition for dissolution of marriage was filed.